isabella232/confidential-ml-utils/docs/logging/README.md

 Some configuration options around prefixing the stack trace. [prefix-stack-trace.py](./prefix-stack-trace.py).
 You can:
 -  customize the prefix and the exception message
 -  keep the original exception message (don't scrub)
--  pass a whitelist of strings.
-Exception messages will be scrubbed unless the message or the exception type regex match one of the whitelist strings.
+-  pass an allow_list of strings.
+Exception messages will be scrubbed unless the message or the exception type regex match one of the allow_list strings.

 Using this library directly inside `try` / `except` statements:
 [try-except.py](./try-except.py)